onecompiler/tutorials/python/introduction/introduction.md

-Python is a very popular programming language which was created by Guido van Rossum, and it was released in 1991.
+Python is a very popular programming language which was created by Guido van Rossum and it was released in 1991.

 ## Key features